Chapter Fifty Three

 Chapter Fifty Six

-Janah, “The Society has a list of pimps a mile long.
+Janah, “The Society has a list of pimps peddling underage.
 They’ve been calling the numbers, find out who the phone belongs to and where it is.
+If it's a burner phone, they make an appointment for a girl, see who shows up and follow them.
 Then Surveillance starts.
 Once they’ve tracked who makes deliveries, who ultimately gets paid and where they are, they track to the places the girls are kept.
 We have two jobs, delete the pimps, then clear out the guards so relocation crews can remove the girls without interference.
-The Society has been working on the first set for six months and there are already twenty confirmed.
-They can shift Surveillance resources to monitor only and deploy the rest to new locations.”
+The Society has been working on the first set for six months and there are already twenty confirmed.”

 Zi, “What cities?”